UK Equality Act 2010

 Religion refers to any religion, including a lack of religion.
 Belief refers to any religious or philosophical belief and includes a lack of belief.
 Generally, a belief should affect your life choices or the way you live for it to be included in the definition.

-Data on religion across County Durham is available through the Population Reports theme.
+Data on County Durham’s ethnic population is available through the Population Reports theme and the 2021 Census Population Reports below.

 Useful Links